powersync-ja/powersync-js/.changeset/bright-cooks-change.md

 '@powersync/web': minor
 ---

 Added support for user parameters.
-These parameters can be specified as part of the `connect` methods options object.
+These parameters can be specified as part of the `connect` method's options object.